Stop me if you’ve heard this one…

 One website I like to use is Stack Overflow Jobs.
 A quick search for Ruby returns 499 jobs in Ruby out of ~6000 total job postings.

 A search for PHP on the same website returns 404 (job not found lolz) jobs.
-I consider PHP to be one of the more widely used (and not dead)
+I consider PHP to be one of the more widely used (and not dead) langauges on the internet.

 Stack Overflow Jobs isn’t a full representation of the job market.
 But, the jobs listed on Stack Overflow are legitimate companies hiring developers.